What Is Sexual Battery?

 Aggravating circumstances usually make the penalty for sexual battery harsher.

 Examples of Sexual Battery

-Here are some examples of sexual battery.
+These are some example scenarios that involve sexual battery.

 Bob and Rita work together.
 One day Bob steps closer to Rita as she is working, and she tells him to step away from her.
 Instead of leaving, he fondles her breasts.

 Bob has committed sexual battery against Rita.
 He sexually touched her despite her orders to stay away.

 John and Jane have been going out for a few weeks.
 They have been going to John’s apartment for the last few dates, where they consensually engaged in sexual acts.
 On their next date, Jane does not want to be touched or engage in any sexual acts.
 John tells her she consented before and ignores her protests.

 Remember, Jane’s prior consent to sexual relations does not constitute future consent.
 John has committed sexual battery against Jane because she did not consent.